alfalfacow/My-Lab-Notebook/Spatial Transcriptomics/3-Merging-&-Integration.md

 ## Table of Contents

-1: Data entry and merging
+1: Data entry

-* 1.1 Data Entry
+2: Quality Control, Preprocessing, and merging
-* 1.2 Merging
+* 2.1: Quality Control and Preprocessing

-2: Quality Control and Preprocessing
+* 2.2: Merging

 3: Cell Clustering and integration
 * 3.1: Dimension Reduction and Clustering